 Kamado (Ceramic) Smokers

 The kamado grill is one of my absolute favorite pieces of cooking equipment, regardless of type.
-A good kamado grill is an outstanding smoker, and it’s got the versatility to be an outstanding grill and wood fired oven too.
+A proper kamado grill is also an outstanding smoker, and it’s got the versatility to be an outstanding grill and wood fired oven too.

-Kamado grills aren’t a bargain.
+Kamado grills aren’t priced in the bargain bin.
 A typical quality one that’s made of ceramic will run you at least $1,000 and likely more.
 But these things are built to last forever, and they are of the utmost quality in terms of cooking ability and integrity.

-A kamado ceramic cooker relies on millenniums old technology that’s tried and true.
+These ceramic cookers rely on millenniums old technology that’s tried and true.
 Ceramic is an outstanding insulator, and built in dampers and vents let you precisely control the amount of airflow that goes into your grill, and by extension temperature.
 The ceramic construction and egg shaped design let you maintain a constant low temperature for very long periods of time – perfect for smoking.